-Recently, I became intrigued by questions people were asking while reading my review of Viviscal, a popular hair growth supplement.
-People started asking if castor oil, could re-grow hair or make it thicker?
-This was something that I had never heard of before but a few people stated castor oil was working for them.
-After a quick search, I discovered sure enough, lots of websites do indeed discuss this, but, I wanted to see if there was any clinical evidence for it.
-In this review, I'll focus on the research on castor oil and hair growth.
-Does castor oil really grow hair, regrow it or make hair thicker?
-Lets see what we can discover.
-Also see my review of Viviscal for more information.
+Update 2/28/20.
+Can castor oil help your hair grow?
+That's the question people started wondering about as they were reading the Viviscal review.
+People were asking if castor oil, could re-grow hair or make it thicker?
+Some people said it was actually working for them.
+After a quick search, I discovered, sure enough, lots of websites discussing this hair treatment.
+But, is there any proof for it?
+And by proof, I mean clinical evidence.
+In this review, you'll learn about the research on castor oil and hair growth.
+Does it really grow hair, regrow it or make hair thicker?
+Let's see what we can discover.
+Also, see the review of Viviscal for more information.

 Other Hair Supplement Reviews